 If a person with diabetes were to ask you how your project will help them in the future,

 how would you respond?

 By understanding how adiponectin regulates inflammatory proteins in human skeletal muscle, inhibits skeletal muscle inflammation, and enhances muscle insulin sensitivity, we hope to provide novel research findings that can be used to develop therapies for treating diseases characterized by insulin resistance including type 2 diabetes.

 Why is it important for you, personally, to become involved in diabetes research?
 What role will this award play in your research efforts?

 Since I was a young child I watched my father work in his laboratory trying to find the answers to questions about diabetes and its complications.
 It was then that I decided to devote my career to diabetes research and find new and better ways to prevent and treat this disease.
-I became very interested in understanding the mechanism by which insulin functions to maintain normal glucose levels and the relationship between obesity and insulin resistance.
+I became very interested in understanding the relationship between obesity and insulin resistance and the role played by proteins secreted by fat cells.
 This award represents a significant encouragement to my research efforts and career.

 In what direction do you see the future of diabetes research going?

 Diabetes research in the future will focus on the genetics and molecular biology of insulin resistance and insulin secretion abnormalities in type 2 diabetes.
 It will also have a focus on the molecular mechanisms linking obesity, insulin resistance and cardiovascular disease.
 Discovering new drugs for the prevention of diabetes would be another important direction for diabetes research.

 Check out our FREE program for tips on living with type 2.